H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 A sensory-integration module can aggregate multiple inputs into a unified representation; this module is partially scaffolded.

-The Qualia Engine's meaning extraction draws on GBIM worldview entities stored in PostgreSQL `msjarvis` (port 5433, 5,416,521 entities) and ChromaDB `gbim_worldview_entities` collection (port 8000), ensuring experience synthesis is grounded in West Virginia institutional and spatial knowledge.
+The Qualia Engine's meaning extraction draws on GBIM worldview entities stored in PostgreSQL `msjarvis` (port 5433 ★, 5,416,521 entities) and ChromaDB `gbim_worldview_entities` collection (port 8000 — ★ part of the 40-collection, 6,675,442-vector corpus), ensuring experience synthesis is grounded in West Virginia institutional and spatial knowledge.

 ---